 The research objectives and planned analytical approach should be the first factor to consider when making the decision on sample size.
 For instance, there are statistical procedures (e.g. regression analysis) that require a certain number of observations per variable.

 This refers to the target population’s diversity.
-If the target population exhibits large variability in the behaviors and attitudes of interest being researched, a large sample is needed.
-If 20% or 80% of the population behaves in certain way, this indicates less variability than if 50% would do so.
+If the target population exhibits large variability (i.e., standard deviation) in the behaviors and attitudes being researched, a large sample is needed.
+If 20% or 80% of the population behaves in a certain way, this indicates less variability than if 50% would do so.

 Also known as sampling error, indicates the desired level of precision of the estimate.
 You have probably seen poll results quoted in the media, saying that the margin of error was plus or minus a particular percentage (e.g. +/-3%).
 This percentage defines the lower and upper bounds of the confidence interval likely to include the parameter estimate, and it is a measure of its reliability.
 The larger the sample, the smaller the margin of error and the greater the estimate precision.

 Below is a table illustrating how the margin of error and level of confidence interact with sample size.
-To get the same level of precision (e.g. +/-3.2%), larger samples are needed as the confidence level increases.
+To get the same level of precision (e.g. +/-3.2%), we need larger samples as the confidence level increases.

 For more help on calculating sample size and margin of error, use our Sample Size and Margin of Error Calculators.